Kushal-Gurram/nextgenmed/README.md

-# nextgenmed.github.io
+# NextGen Med

-NextGen Med – A student-led medical blog exploring sports injuries, modern health trends, and emerging science.
-Powered by curiosity, driven by data.
+Welcome to **NextGen Med**, a student-run blog covering modern medicine, sports injuries, and emerging health topics through clear writing and data-backed insights.
+This site was built using HTML and hosted with GitHub Pages.

+🔍 Topics include:
+- Injury breakdowns in sports
+- Weird but fascinating medical conditions
+- Fitness and health science trends
+- Data-driven analysis of real-world health issues

+Stay curious — and stay healthy.